charliecalvert/CloudNotes/Assignments/Ec2GetStarted.md

 cat ~/.ssh/<YOUR-PUBLIC-KEY> >> ~/.ssh/authorized_keys
 ```

+Whether you use **ssh-copy-id** or **scp** to put your public key in the EC2 **authorized_keys** file is mostly a matter of taste.
+However, the **ssh-copy-id** program is a bit safer.
+For instance, it checks to make sure you are not putting duplicate keys in the **authorized_keys** file.

 Don't forget to put your new private key on Google Drive.
-Go to the ~/.ssh folder and issue this command:
+Go to the ~/.ssh folder and issue a command similar to this one:

 ```
 zip Prog270-Ec2-Calvert-2016 Prog270-Ec2-Calvert-2016.pem